IRS Axle Air Ride Install

 Shop on AmazonSafety Goggles

 Non-negotiable.
-Torsion bar release sends old undercoat and casting flash flying.
-Welding sparks too.
+Spring-plate release sends old undercoat and casting flash flying.
+Welding sparks, grinding sparks, Sawz-all chips — eyes get protected the whole way through.

 Shop on AmazonTeflon Tape

-For the 1/2″ reducer-to-bag NPT connections.
+For the 1/2″ bushing-to-bag and 90° push-loc-fitting connections.
 Tape goes on the male threads only.

 Shop on AmazonSoapy Solution

 Spray bottle of dish soap + water.
-For leak-testing every air-line connection under pressure.
+For leak-testing every air-line connection under pressure before you call it done.

 Shop on AmazonAirkewld is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, we earn from qualifying purchases — at no additional cost to you.